-Our expert team is ISO 14065 accredited to provide thorough greenhouse gas (GHG) product analyses.
-We can help you better understand, model, and calculate Scope 1, Scope 2, and Scope 3 emissions for your products and services.
-We can also provide third-party validation of products that have already been footprinted and require carbon labeling.
+Our expert team is highly experienced in the assessment of greenhouse gas (GHG) product analyses.
+We can help you better understand, model, and calculate GHG emissions for your products and services.
+We can also provide third-party validation of products that have already been foot printed and require carbon labeling.

 Product carbon footprints can be used by organizations of all sizes and types, in any location, to assess the climate change impacts of your products and services.